HamidulloRahmonberdiyev/task-manager/README.md

 ## About project

 This project prepared for portfolio.
-Founder of the project is Hamidullo Rahmonberdiyev.
+This site for online send application.

 ## Installiation of the project